Meet Our Team

 Tara S. Kent, MD, MS

-Dr. Kent is Assistant Professor of Surgery at Harvard Medical School, Vice Chair of Education, and Program Director of the BIDMC General Surgery Residency Program.
+Dr. Kent is Associate Professor of Surgery at Harvard Medical School, Vice Chair of Education, and Program Director of the BIDMC General Surgery Residency Program.
 She earned her medical degree from Weill Medical College of Cornell University, New York.
 She completed her residency in General Surgery at Albert Einstein College of Medicine Montefiore Medical Center, and a research fellowship in Surgical Oncology at Albert Einstein College of Medicine.
 Her major clinical interests are pancreatic, biliary, and gastrointestinal disorders surgery.